 Nestled in the heart of the Lowcountry, Point South KOA is settled between Historic Savannah, Charleston, Beaufort and Hilton Head.
-We feature nightly wine tastings (for a minimal fee), largest pool at Point South, a fishing lake, Kamp K9, coffee house, pizza shop and a great playground for the kids.
+We feature nightly wine tastings (for a minimal fee), largest pool at Point South, a fishing lake, Kamp K9, coffee house, pizza shop, mining sluice and a great playground for the kids.
 Family friendly we strive to make your camping experience a GREAT and memorable stay.
 Don't have an RV?!?
 We have Beautiful new lodging in our Deluxe Cabins rendered in a "Frank Lloyd Wright" feel.
 All with linens, kitchenettes, bathrooms and plasma televisions.
 We also have the primitive cabins for the "Lincoln Log" feel.
 The restrooms are close by and we even offer linen packages (small fee required) for your convenience.
 Happy Camping and Ya'll come down and see us, ya hear.

 The Parris Island Museum is located in the War Memorial Building, which stands as a monument to the Marines of the past as well as a source of inspiration for Marines of the future.
 The Museum is devoted to the portrayal of the history and development of Parris Island and the Port Royal area, the Marine Corps, and recruit training.
 The Museum also contains a study collection and research facilities to aid scholars in studying regional military and Marine Corps history.